Qarik-Group/concourse-tutorial/docs/basics/task-outputs-to-inputs.md

 # Passing Task Outputs to Task Inputs

-In section 10 our task `web-app-tests` consumed an input resource and ran a script that ran some unit tests.
+In the [previous lesson](/basics/job-inputs/) our task `web-app-tests` consumed an input resource and ran a script that ran some unit tests.
 The task did not create anything new.
-Some tasks will want to create something that is then passed to another task for further processing (this section); and some tasks will create something that is pushed back out to the external world (next section).
+Some tasks will want to create something that is then passed to another task for further processing (this lesson); and some tasks will create something that is pushed back out to the external world ([next lesson](/basics/publishing-outputs/)).

 So far our pipelines' tasks' inputs have only come from resources using `get: resource-tutorial` build plan steps.